 This gives you an idea of what cats need in the way of healthy food:

-Now check the ingredients on several commercial cat foods.
+With that in mind, now check the ingredients on several commercial cat foods.
 You’ll normally find a long list, with the first ingredient (the main one) an isolated plant protein, such as soy or any other legume.

 Not only are cats unable to digest and utilise plant based proteins, being carnivores, these can cause harm.
 Cats don’t have the complex livers that are needed to process the alkaloids, etc in plants, that omnivores and herbivores have.